rymurr/tfl_track/README.md

 TODO
 ----

-1. finish cleanup jobs and midnight jobs
+1. finish midnight jobs
-1. move files around and rename
-1. fix bugs when tube is closed
 1. need a good setup for hdf5 file...should add some meta data, compress, index etc
 1. start doing summaries of trains and look for patterns
 1. lots of general data exploration, need to understand the dataset
 1. Ways to view, plot, graph, visualize the data. (see below)
 1. Start thinking of predicting problems?
-1. add tfl docs and write a doc of my own describing data
+1. write a doc of my own describing data sets
 1. set up script for deployment to server (may try out virtualization and docker for fun ;-)
-1. more robust collector
 1. monitoring and stats -- scraper should dump size and # of files into rrd on every run.
 Parser should do the same for records.
 Metadata on storage locations too.
 1. Monitor size of production hdf5 file